i-christian/bytechat/README.md

 ## Description
 ByteChat is a real-time chat application demonstrating the use of WebSockets in a Go backend.
 The application features a server-side rendered frontend using `templ` and HTMX for dynamic updates.

-The primary motivation for this project was to explore and implement a clean WebSocket solution in Go for real-time communication, supporting both public chat rooms and potential private interactions.
+The primary motivation for this project was to explore and implement a clean WebSocket solution in Go for real-time communication, supporting both public chat rooms and private(peer to peer) interactions.

 ## Key Features ✨